kilterdev/kilterdev/README.md

 - 💬 Ask me about the universe. (actually - don't. there are some risks...)
 - Kind: Transcendental Being (better be ignorant and happy, than self-aware and crappy, trust me)
 - Sex: Boy
-- 😄 Pronouns: He, Mr Adequacy, Sanity?, Sage?,
+- 😄 Pronouns: He, Mr Adequacy, Sanity?, Sage?

 </td>
 </tr>